One guest posting tutorial will never solve your organic traffic issues.

 There are so many blog communities that you can syndicate your published guest article on.

 You should also repurpose your content into Slideshare Presentations, infographics, tutorial videos, update your outdated articles and always cross-link your old articles with the new ones.

 Never forget that to a large extent, inbound links are still the determining factor when it comes to organic search rankings.

 Make no mistakes about it.
 If you want to rank higher, you’ve got to create better content, but don’t neglect the links.

-Which area (content creation, finding guest blogging opportunities, productivity etc) is your biggest challenge when it comes to getting authority backlinks to your site?
+Which area is your biggest challenge when it comes to following through this guest posting tutorial?